Shangrao: Railway

 Shangrao Railway Station is served by three major railways passing through Shangrao: the Shanghai–Kunming Railway, the Shanghai–Kunming High-Speed Railway and the Hefei–Fuzhou High-Speed Railway.

 Air

-Shangrao Sanqingshan Airport opened on 28 May 2017.
+Shangrao Sanqingshan Airport opened on 28 May 2017.Shangrao Sanqingshan Airport is the seventh civil airport in Jiangxi Province.
+It is located in the south of Shangrao City.
+The runway of Shangrao Sanqingshan Airport is 2,400 meters long, with a total terminal area of 10,496 square meters and 6 aircraft stands.
+It was opened on May 28, 2017.
+In 2019, the passenger transport throughput reached 500,000.